rawvin/methods/content/post/test-eng.md

 * Increase the depth and scope of tests to improve software quality.

-* Provide robust automation test frameworks to support execution of thousands of different complex test case scenarios.
+* Provide robust automation test frameworks to support execution of different complex test case scenarios.

 ## Tooling Landscape